Beautiful Plants For Your Interior

 We can use a couple of easy and inexpensive methods to determine our garden soil type and texture.

 Take a small amount of your soil in a pot and add a small amount of water to dampen the soil.
 Make sure all the stones and bits of root are removed as well before undertaking this exercise.

-Quick tip: If you think you have chalky garden soil, then place the soil sample in a small amount of vinegar.
-If it ‘froths’ then it contains free calcium carbonate (chalk) or limestone and is lime rich due to the release of carbon dioxide.
+A quick tip: If you think you have chalky garden soil, then place the soil sample in a small amount of vinegar.
+If it ‘froths’ then it contains free calcium carbonate (chalk) or limestone and is lime-rich due to the release of carbon dioxide.

 Do not skip this first and most basic of exercises, it may seem insignificant now, but it is an especially important part of the ‘whole’ exercise for soil improvement.

 Now we are getting a little bit more scientific but still an extremely easy and accurate method of how to find out the ‘soil texture’ in your garden.